XxArnavxX/stick/README.md

-# topple-over-test
+# staticSquare
-this is a code i made so the blocks will topple over
+A static square made using Matter.js physics engine